-Stockholm is indeed a dream destination for those seeking an eco-friendly lifestyle.
-The first-ever European Green Capital through its integrated city administration has been considering environmental aspects in budgets, operational planning, reporting and urban monitoring.
+Stockholm is the perfect destination for those seeking an eco-friendly lifestyle.
+The first-ever European Green Capital, through its integrated city administration has been considering environmental aspects in budgets, operational planning, reporting and urban monitoring for years.
 Stockholm is also on a mission to be fossil fuel-free by 2050.

-Stockholm is acclaimed for the highest number of eco-labeled hotels in the world.
-Here a few suggestions for places to stay when visiting the Scandinavian metropole.
+Stockholm is the city with the highest number of eco-labelled hotels in the world.
+Here a few suggestions for places to stay when visiting “the capital of Scandinavia”.

-All 18 Scandic hotels in Stockholm are carrying the Nordic Swan Ecolabel.
-Scandic has abandoned bottled water and uses only local water.
+All 18 Scandic hotels in Stockholm carry the Nordic Swan Ecolabel.
+Among many other things, Scandic has abandoned bottled water and uses only local water.
 The staff is trained in sustainability measures, such as using as little resources as possible.

 Clarion Hotel Stockholm